 In today’s post, we’re kicking off our WordPress Community Interview series with Michael Hull, an experienced developer with Big Boom Design in Asheville, North Carolina.

 We love WordPress and the community surrounding it.
-Because we’re active in the community daily we often see just a handful of individuals getting noticed regularly when there are millions of other active users, developers and business owners doing great things with the software.
+Because we’re active in the community, we often see just a handful of individuals getting noticed regularly when there other active users, developers and business owners doing great things with the software.

 © Copyright 2017, SiteLock LLC.